The Smile Studios Dental Group Practice Policies

 The Smile Studios will refund the money to patients who wish to discontinue treatment or require a refund.
 Refunds will be processed via cheque by the second week of each month.

-A regular check of the treatments provided against the payments received is undertaken by the Dentist/Reception and reminders sent to patients who have missed payments.
+A regular check of the treatments provided against the payments received is undertaken by the Dentist/Reception and reminders are sent to patients who have missed payments.

 If no payment is received within seven days a reminder will be sent inviting the patient to contact the practice regarding payment options.